Cavalcade of America: Advertising

-Cavalcade of America made a major impact in radio advertising during its run on the air.
 DuPont, a chemical corporation that did not sell public goods, sponsored Cavalcade of America and integrated their company slogan and agenda into the inspirational and pro-American achievement themes of each episode.

-After DuPont's war profits were revealed to be in the billions and the company's stock nearly quadrupled, the American public saw DuPont negatively as one of the “merchants of death” after World War I. This forced Cavalcade of America to fall in line with avoiding the use of many radio cliches of the day, including gunfire and depicting blacks on the radio.
-The writers of Cavalcade of America supported this move by DuPont, as the staff was made up of mainly young academics that were either pacifists or signed an anti-war pledge in college.
-With new writers and a world-class PR firm, DuPont was able to shake the “merchant of death” label and remained a sponsor for a top radio program.
+A world-class PR firm helped DuPont shake the “merchant of death” label, and it remained a sponsor for a top radio program.

 Cavalcade of America was an early exercise in corporate image-building.
 DuPont promoted itself as a hero for America.
 This type of propaganda was shrewd but effective; it put a corporate image behind the real-life heroes that lived a century before.
 One way DuPont was able to emphasize its own products in episodes of Cavalcade of America was by having health-related episodes that promoted the use of chemical-compound products manufactured by DuPont.
 This was not necessarily advertising, since individuals could not go to the store and purchase these chemical items.

 According to DuPont public relations executives, the goal was not to directly sell their products, but rather to explain the company's goals and foster the confidence, respect and goodwill of the public.
-By recreating little-known events in the lives of historically-respected Americans through dramatizations, Cavalcade of America caused listeners to associate DuPont's products with patriotism and self-reliance.
+By recreating little-known events in the lives of historically respected Americans through dramatizations, Cavalcade of America caused listeners to associate DuPont's products with patriotism and self-reliance.
 The series also gave history and chemistry more prestige than it would have otherwise had.
 By making the show thrilling, but not over-sensationalized, DuPont was able to better its own branding and get away from being perceived as a military-only company.

 Nylon show

-On May 15, 1940 DuPont made nylon women's hosiery available to the public and began an advertising blitz.
-The day was designated "N-day" by DuPont's marketeers, and an entire episode of Cavalcade of America was markedly different: DuPont selected a "typical" housewife to interview G.P.
+At the World's Fair in New York City in 1939, DuPont introduced nylon women's hosiery.
+On May 15, 1940, DuPont made nylon women's hosiery available to the public and began an advertising blitz.
+The day was designated "N-day" by DuPont's marketers, and an entire episode of Cavalcade of America was markedly different: DuPont selected a "typical" housewife to interview G.P.
 Hoff, Director of Research of DuPont's Nylon Division.
 In the rigged interview, Hoff expounded at length on the virtues of nylon.
 Eager to purchase nylon hose, thousands of women waited in lines for department stores to open the following morning.
 750,000 nylons had been manufactured for N-Day, but all were sold on the first day they went on sale.

+Awards

+In August 1952, Cavalcade of America was nominated for the American Legion Auxiliary award for the third consecutive year.
+In February 1954, DuPont won the Freedoms Foundation award with the Firestone Tire & Rubber Company.